-If you change the shooting mode or turn the power switch to <0FF>, the functions you have set on this screen will revert to their default setting.
-However, the self-timer and remote control settings will be retained.
+If you change the shooting mode or turn the power switch to <OFF>, the function you have set on this screen will revert to the default setting.
+However, the self-timer setting will be retained.

 Pressing the button enables you to set the following: